 - 1. Stores that Sell Groceries and Other Essential Supplies.
 Grocery stores, supermarkets, warehouse stores, big-box stores, bodegas, liquor stores, convenience stores, and farmers' markets that sell food products and household consumer products (such as cleaning and personal care products).
 This includes stores that sell groceries and also sell other non-grocery products. - 2.
 Gas Stations and Businesses Needed for Transportation.
-Gas stations, auto-supply stores, auto-repair, and bicycle repair.
-Auto-dealerships, for in-person mechanical services or to complete an online transaction on an appointment basis only. - 3.
+Gas stations, auto dealerships, auto-supply stores, auto-repair, and bicycle repair. - 3.
 Other Essential Retailers.
+Stores that sell supplies necessary for the creation of fabric cloth coverings and masks and supplies necessary for home schooling students.
 Pet food and supply stores.
 Laundromats, dry cleaners, and laundry service providers, hardware stores, and related facilities.
 Firearm and ammunition suppliers and retailers for purposes of safety and security.
 Hardware stores and business that sell electrical, plumbing, and other materials necessary to support Essential Businesses, and Essential Government Functions, and Critical Infrastructure.